edulinq/python-utils/README.md

 ### Configuration Sources

-Configuration options can come from several places, with later sources overwriting earlier ones:
+Configuration options can come from several places, with later sources overwriting earlier ones.

 #### Global Configuration

 The default place a global config is looked for is `<platform-specific user config location>/edq-config.json`.
 This is considered to be the "proper" place to store user-related configuration, according to [platformdirs](https://github.com/tox-dev/platformdirs).
-The location where a global config will be looked for can be changed by passing a path to `--global-config` trough the command line.
+The location where a global config will be looked for can be changed by passing a path to `--global-config` through the command line.
 This type of config is best suited for login credentials or persistent user preferences.
 Run any CLI tool with `--help` to see the exact path on your platform.